UmuhireJessie/life-prognosis-management/README.md

-# Life-prognosis-management
+# Life-Prognosis Management

-> This Life-Prognosis Management project allows you develop a command-line utility that allows patients to input their HIV-related health information to receive an estimated lifespan based on their condition.
-The utility will ensure the protection of user health data, while also providing functionality for administrators to export and aggregate data for statistical and decision-making purposes.
+> The Life-Prognosis Management project is a command-line utility that allows patients to input their HIV-related health information to receive an estimated lifespan based on their condition.
+The utility ensures the protection of user health data while providing functionality for administrators to export and aggregate data for statistical and decision-making purposes.

+## Features

-- Accurate Lifespan Estimation for Patients:
+- **Accurate Lifespan Estimation for Patients**: Patients can receive an estimated lifespan based on their HIV-related health data.
-- Allow Patient input, edit and view details.
+- **Patient Management**: Patients can input, edit, and view their health details securely.
-- Aggregation of data by the Admin.
+- **Data Aggregation for Admins**: Administrators can aggregate patient data for statistical analysis and decision-making.

 ## Built With

-- Java
+- **Java**: Core Java for application logic.
-- Bash for file manipulation
+- **Bash**: For file manipulation and data management.

-## Live Demo (if available)
+## Live Demo

 [Live Demo Link](https://livedemo.com)